How are roommates assigned?

 Can I request a specific roommate?

 Sure you can.
-The Residence Life Office will make all attempts to assign preferred roommates up until the time students are assigned to specific rooms.
 It is essential that both roommates request each other on their information form.

 When will I find out who my roommate is?